 Will my child be OK?

-Fanconi anemia is a very serious genetic condition, and your child will that requires life-long care from trained specialists, including careful monitoring to prevent and treat complications of the disease.
-With a diagnosis of FA comes an increase in certain risks, including those of can increase the risk of bone marrow failure, leukemia and certain types of tumors.
+Fanconi anemia is a very serious genetic condition, and your child will require life-long care from trained specialists, including careful monitoring to prevent and treat complications of the disease.
+With a diagnosis of FA comes an increase in certain risks, including those of bone marrow failure, leukemia and certain types of tumors.
 Your child’s physician is available to answer questions about your child’s condition, prognosis and available treatment options.